Schererville, Indiana Family Is Poised To Be Evicted For Having Too Many Children

 The Rangels’ lease outlines a maximum of two people can sleep in each of the two bedrooms.

-“Our bedroom – we have the 5-year-old here, the 7-year-old here, and obvious the baby’s here,” Deborah Rangel said.
+“Our bedroom – we have the 5-year-old here, the 7-year-old here, and obviously the baby’s here,” Deborah Rangel said.

 And now the family faces eviction.
 They haven’t failed to pay rent, nor are they nuisance tenants.